- Hector Jacques O.C., Chair

 Hector Jacques O.C., M.Eng.
 D. Comm.
 (Hon.), P. Eng.
 FEIC, D. Law (Hon.)

 Hector Jacques was re-appointed to the position of director of the Halifax Port Authority in May 2018 for a term of three years by the Halifax Regional Municipality.
 He was elected by the Board as Vice-Chair in October 2015 and then elected as Chair in October 2016.
-Mr. Jacques comes to this position after having served on the Board of Directors since 2012 including the Human Resources and Compensation Committee; Security, Environment, and Safety Committee; and is the current Chair of the Governance Committee and sits on the HR & Compensation, Risk Management, and Infrastructure Committees.
+Mr. Jacques comes to this position after having served on the Board of Directors since 2012 including the Human Resources and Compensation Committee; Security, Environment, and Safety Committee.
+He is the current Chair of the Governance Committee and sits on the HR & Compensation, Risk Management, and Infrastructure Committees.
 Mr. Jacques is an accomplished businessman and engineer.
 He is the former CEO and co-founder of Jacques Whitford.
 For 37 years, Jacques Whitford was one of the largest engineering firms in Canada.
 Through Mr. Jacques’ leadership the company expanded and grew to 45 offices across Canada, the United States and around the world.
 In 2009, Jacques Whitford was acquired by Stantec.

 Hector has received numerous awards in recognition of his dedication and contributions to the field of engineering and commitment to the community.
 In October 2002, the Association of Professional Engineers of Nova Scotia presented Hector with its Gold Medal, an award designed to bestow distinction on outstanding engineers in Nova Scotia and to recognize exceptional achievements in the field.
 In 1996, Hector was named Atlantic Canada Entrepreneur of the Year and he was inducted into the Nova Scotia Business Hall of Fame in 2001.
 Mr. Jacques was made an officer of the Order of Canada in October 2007.